ThePuteh/System-Reconnaissance-with-Python/README.md

 Note : Script are compiled based on Manual Tag Form which later help IT Support to do Reconnaissance of the system.
        This is the based script, Using pyinstaller to create an Executable File (.exe), Should aware of some EDR did not allowed this process to be execute.
-       Should turn off your AV for consistency.
+       Should turn off your AV for consistency or Code Signing.

 You may modify this script for your own Reconnaissance Project to help you auditting and determine your IT Infrastructure and save it into CSV for your future reference.